Some Impressive Stats About JDF

 JDF implementations are not Plug-and-Play.
 Pain points for JDF integration lie not in the technical part, as the standard definition for the JDF is clear and each certified supplier knows which “language” to use for communication.
 Rather, the challenge for the project management team is to define the goals of such integration.
 This is needed to be defined and written – to confirm with all JDF partners that this workflow/data is supported – and to define a workflow internally for the company (not technical).

 This makes it possible to process an integrated workflow.
 But clearly the change and optimization of the administrative workflow requires a strong partner – both software and implementation wise.

-We are happy to share the news that PrintVis was recently recognized for having surpassed 10 years of JDF Certification and CIP4 membership.
+We are happy to share the news that PrintVis is recognized for having surpassed 10 years of JDF Certification and CIP4 membership.
 This puts PrintVis into a rather elite group of companies around the world who know the many benefits that standardization brings to the business world, with ongoing contribution to the CIP4 organization, JDF Specification, and process automation in the print industry.

 What is standardization?
 The process of developing and implementing technical standards, standardization helps to maximize compatibility, interoperability, safety, repeatability, or quality.
 It can also facilitate commoditization of formerly custom processes. (source)